 The trouble with delegation is that there is a good chance that your team are going to have their own tasks to finish off.

 A good approach is to make the effort to learn more about the workload that your team have.
 When you know this, you will be able to have more of an idea on who to approach, and who not to ask for assistance.
+A task management tool like Task Pigeon makes it easy to see who in your team is working on what, when.

 Set guidelines on what you expect from them